coralproject/coralproject-site-2016/_products/2ask.md

 * Build a gallery of the best responses
 * Search and share the best contributions
 * Keep complete control of your data
+* Display real-time responses in a Slack channel

-By combining Ask with Trust and Talk, you can easily identify the best people to respond, and send them your questions in just a few clicks.
+By combining Ask with Trust and Talk, you will be able to easily identify the best people to respond, and send them your questions in just a few clicks.

 * [Install Ask](https://docs.coralproject.net/products/ask/)
 * [Advice on using forms effectively in your newsroom](https://blog.coralproject.net/forms-audience-engagement/)